owulveryck/owulveryck.github.io/content/post/20240422-learning-by-doing-rag.md

 Question: %v
 ```

-To do this, I then have to complete my initial database by adding for each piece, its source.
+To do this, I then have to complete my initial database by adding for each piece, its source (chapter).
 This requires a little thought about its use case upstream.
+#### Database and Prompt Coupling

+In reality, the database comprises two tables:

+- `chunks`
+- `embeddings`

+The chunks table currently has 4 columns:

+- `id`
+- `path` - the path of the source file (in my case `chapter[1-9].md`)
+- `nchunk` - the chunk number in the segmentation (mostly for debugging)
+- `content` - the content of the chunk

+The embedding table contains:

+- `id`
+- `embedding` in "blob" format

+The information of the prompt needs to be coherent with the information of the database (specially in the "chunks" table).
-In the exploratory space in POC mode, it's not a problem, but when we want to "productize" the application, it will be annoying to change the
+In the exploratory space in POC mode, it's not a problem, but entering the phase II will require a bit of _product thinking_ and _conception_ ahead of the code.

-### Side note about the vector base

-The similarity calculation is performed manually in a large loop using a simple similarity calculation algorithm.
-If the number of pieces becomes too large (for example, if I want to index an entire library), this method will become inefficient.
-We will then switch to a vector base.
-It is this vector base that will find the best "neighbor".
-It remains to see which algorithms they use.
-Do all vector bases return the same result?
-This is an interesting point on which I think I should form an opinion as a consultant.

-Results, findings, and fun part
+## Results, findings, and fun part

 By compiling the program, I can query my knowledge base: